mapsme/api-ios/README.md

 *capitals-example* folder contains [sample application][linkSample] which demonstrates part of API features.

+*NOTE: If you are using Automatic References Counting (ARC) in your project, you can use [this solution][linkFixARC] or simply fix code by yourself.*

 ### API Calls Overview and HOW TO

 * All methods are static for *MWMApi* class, *BOOL* methods return *NO* if call is failed.